FFFFFFFXXXXXXX/league_record/readme.md

 There are 3 parts to the window.

-1. At the top left there is a small info that shows you how much space your recordings take up as well as a box with a button to open the folder in which your recordings are stored.
+1. In the top left corner there is an info-box where you can see how much space your recordings take up as well as a button that opens the folder in which your recordings are stored.
-2. On the left side under the info box there is a list of all you recordings.
-The name of each recording is the timestamp of the game.
+2. On the left side under the info-box there is a list of all you recordings.
+The inital name of each recording is the timestamp of the game (can be adjusted in [Settings](#settings)).
     Clicking on a recording shows it in the right part of the window.
-When moving your mouse over a recording there is a button to mark a recording as a 'favorite' (see [Settings](#settings)).
-    There are also buttons to rename or delete a recording.
+When moving your mouse over a recording there are buttons to mark a recording as a 'favorite' (see [Settings](#settings)), rename a recording and delete a recording.
 3. The right part of the window shows the currently selected recording with some information about the game at the bottom.
-    The timeline of the video includes colored markers for the most important events that happened in the game.
+    The timeline of the video shows colored markers for the most important events that happened in the game.
-    In case you don't want to see ALL events because they clutter the timeline you can enable/disable them by clicking the corresponding checkbox on the bottom right.
+    In case you don't want to see ALL events because they clutter the timeline you can show/hide eventtypes (Kills, Deaths, Assists, ...) by clicking the corresponding checkbox on the bottom right.

 Just closing the window doesn't completely stop LeagueRecord because it needs to run in the background to record your games.
 In order to completely stop LeagueRecord you have to right-click the tray-icon at the bottom right of your screen and click the 'Quit' button.